wa1tnr/camelforth-uno-r4-aU/README.md

 Project no longer on hold - compilation issue resolved.

+### Now ported to Uno R4 Minima (again?)

+  i/o routines likely at the heart of today's difficulty. ;)

+  This one branch, radio-aa (radioactive) is working.

+  It's radioactive because of mass deletes of a nuisance branch, to help clarify things a bit.

+  Can easily be merged for changes with a bit of thought (so as not to make mistakes, not to re-engineer a thing - already working).

+  Main problem was likely using for both ESP32 and Uno R4 without a bit more finesse.  i/o incompatibility (but very simple to rectify) so it's just an organizational issue not a real coding mystery at all.

+  My apologies.
+Wanted to two birds one stone it a bit too eagerly. ;)

+  /confession

+  12 December 2023, 11:42:51 UTC

 ### Very likely: ESP32 stand-in for Uno R4 Wifi on Wokwi